redis/redis-doc/commands/cluster-nodes.md

 ## Serialization format

 The output of the command is just a space-separated CSV string, where each line represents a node in the cluster.
-The auxiliary fields (including shard ID, human node name and extra port number) stored in nodes.conf file are currently hidden from client commands.
 The following is an example of output on Redis 7.2.0.

 ```